 Improved Economic Opportunity: An estimated 1.2 million Ethiopians live with HIV or AIDS.
 Under the USAID-funded Ethiopia Strengthening Communities’ Response to HIV/AIDS (SCRHA) project, IRD is integrating economic development into HIV care and prevention.
-IRD Ethiopia is building the capacity of six national implementing partners and 230 civil society organizations to assist affected communities and households identify economic opportunities and strengthen their ability to mitigate the negative economic impacts of HIV and AIDS.
-To date, IRD Ethiopia has reached 50,000 households (64 percent women-headed) with economic strengthening programs.
+IRD Ethiopia built the capacity of six national implementing partners and 230 civil society organizations to assist affected communities and households identify economic opportunities and strengthen their ability to mitigate the negative economic impacts of HIV and AIDS.
+IRD Ethiopia reached over 50,000 households (64 percent women-headed) with economic strengthening programs.
 IRD Ethiopia’s economic strengthening activities in urban and peri-urban areas include:

 - Skills training in entrepreneurship and vocational and urban agriculture

 - In-kind grants for purchase of tools, livestock, and inputs

 - Business development services, including market access, input supply, technology and product development, training and technical assistance, infrastructure and information services, and finance

 - Job creation through public-private partnership forums